mirskytech/ansible-role-manager/docs/source/specifiers.rst

 ---------------------------

 Install a list of requirements specified in a file.
-See the :ref:`Requirements files <Requirements Files>`.

   ::